 In 2017, Miriam has concerts of Bach in Leipzig with John Eliot Gardiner, Monteverdi with Les Arts Florissants all over Europe, Australia and Canada and returns to Australia for concerts in Perth, Brisbane and Sydney.

-Miriam has appeared in Semele (2002), The Fairy Queen (2003), Dardanus (2005), as Costanza in Griselda (2011) and as Isifile in Giasone in 2013 for Pinchgut.
+Miriam has appeared in Semele (2002), The Fairy Queen (2003), Dardanus (2005), as Costanza in Griselda (2011), as Isifile in Giasone in 2013, and will sing the role of Josabeth in Handel's Athalia in 2018 for Pinchgut.

 Pinchgut Opera acknowledges the Gadigal people of the Eora nation, the first story-tellers and singers of songs.
 We pay our respects to elders past, present, and emerging.